 I’m a writer.
 A story teller.
 Kind of a journalist of the every day stuff.

-I’m partial to a bit of fiction for funsies, but I come alive when I’m writing about the places and cultures I’ve experienced on my travels.
+I’m partial to a bit of fiction for funsies, but I come alive when I’m writing about the places and cultures I’ve experienced while travelling.
 I especially love exploring the power food has to bring people together (food is important to me: I’m Italian).
 I cut my writing teeth many years ago, using experiences from both my own travels and my time working as a travel agent to maintain my own little travel blog.
 I also contributed both written pieces and photographs to publications including Thought Catalog, Edge of Humanity, We Are Travel Girls and Webjet.

 • • • • •

 If you’d like to keep up to date with my work, pop your email address in below.